nadasami1/SQL-project/README.md

-#"Bike Store Analysis using SQL"
+#Bike Store Analysis using SQL

+##Introduction:
-##Introduction:This project analyzes data from a bike store, utilizing SQL queries to explore various relationships between customers, products, stores, and orders.
+This project analyzes data from a bike store, utilizing SQL queries to explore various relationships between customers, products, stores, and orders.
 The analysis is performed using the dataset uploaded to SQL Server Management Studio (SSMS) after performing necessary preprocessing steps.

+##Features:
-##Features:Customer Analysis: Display of customer information, including city distribution and order frequency.
+Customer Analysis: Display of customer information, including city distribution and order frequency.
 Product Analysis: Querying product data to display maximum, minimum, and average prices for each product category.
 Order Analysis: Analysis of the number of orders placed by each customer, and display of order details such as order ID and dates.
 Inventory Analysis: Querying stock quantities across different stores.